moebiussurfing/ofxSurfingSplashScreen/README.md

 	splash.start();
 ```

-## TODO:
+### TODO:
 * Fix a small flick when transitioning window sizes on floating mode.
+* Fix: On weird scenarios (retrig when not finished...) causes wrong window sizes.
-* Rescale drawing when the image is bigger than the window.
+* Rescale down drawing when the image is bigger than the window.
 * Add multithreading to allow drawing during slow setups.
-* Add a transparent window using PNGs with alpha.
+* Add a transparent window on floating mode, using PNGs with alpha.

 ## Tested Systems
 * **Windows 10** / **VS 2017** / **OF ~0.11**